Film studio: Beginnings

+The pioneering Thanhouser movie studio was founded in New Rochelle, New York in 1909 by American theatrical impresario Edwin Thanhouser.
+The company produced and released 1,086 movies between 1910 and 1917, successfully distributing them around the world.

 The Babelsberg Studio near Berlin was the first large-scale film studio in the world and the forerunner to Hollywood.
 It still produces movies every year.

-In 1893, Thomas Edison built the first movie studio in the United States: he constructed the Black Maria, a tarpaper-covered structure near his laboratories in West Orange, New Jersey, and he asked circus, vaudeville, and dramatic actors to perform for the camera.
-He distributed these movies at vaudeville theaters, penny arcades, wax museums, and fairgrounds.
-The pioneering Thanhouser movie studio was founded in New Rochelle, New York in 1909 by American theatrical impresario Edwin Thanhouser.
-The company produced and released 1,086 movies between 1910 and 1917, successfully distributing them around the world.

 In the early 1900s, companies started moving to Los Angeles, California, for location shoots.
 Although electric lights were widely available by that time, none were powerful enough to expose film adequately; the best illumination for film production came from natural sunlight.
 Some movies were shot on building roofs in downtown Los Angeles.
 Edison's Motion Picture Patents Company, based in New York City, controlled almost all patents relevant to movie production at the time.
 Early movie producers relocated to Southern California to escape patent enforcement, an advantage of more lenient local courts, as well as physical distance from company detectives and mob allies.
 (Edison's patents expired in 1913.)

 The first film studio in Los Angeles was a branch studio of Selig Polyscope, in the Edendale area in 1909.
 The first studio in the Hollywood area was Nestor Studios, opened in 1911 by Al Christie for David Horsley.
 In the same year, another 15 independent studios settled in Hollywood.
 Other production companies eventually settled in the Los Angeles area in places such as Culver City, Burbank, and what would soon become known as Studio City in the San Fernando Valley.

 Los Angeles had a strong, early, public-health response to the 1918 flu epidemic, relative to other American cities, which reduced the number of local cases and led to a faster overall recovery; this contributed to the increasing dominance of Hollywood over New York City in the movie industry.